eidorb90/eidorb90/README.md

 ## 📫 How to Reach Me
-Feel free to connect with me on GitHub or drop a message!
+Feel free to send me an email any time at Brodie@brodie-rogers.com or you can find me on discord at eidorb90

 ## ⚡ Fun Fact
 I could talk about video games and coding all day long! 🎮💻